Thousands of Resources. Ready to help.

 We have been at war with the coronavirus for a year and, on December 11, we entered a new phase of battle when the Pfizer mRNA vaccine, BNT162b2, against COVID-19 was authorized by the U.S. Food and Drug Administration (FDA) for emergency use

 With Michigan ranking top 10 for its medical device manufacturing workforce of nearly 13,000 people, it was no surprise when all eyes were on Michigan to witness the historic journey of the first trucks carrying the Pfizer COVID-19 vaccine departing the Pfizer plant in Portage, located in Kalamazoo County.
+Nor was it a shock when in early 2021, Grand River Aseptic Manufacturing (GRAM) in Grand Rapids was also chosen to help manufacture the Johnson & Johnson SARS-CoV-2 vaccine, underscoring the national recognition that Michigan’s ecosystem continues to earn.

 By leveraging Michigan’s existing medical device anchor companies and research assets, the state was able to produce and distribute the fastest produced vaccine in history.
 Yet, this is not Michigan’s first experience leading in times of war.
 Known as the “Arsenal of Democracy” during WWII, Michigan companies mobilized to produce 4 million engines and 200,000 mobile units.
 Detroit, with two percent of the U.S. population, made 10 percent of the materials for the war.
 Since the start of the pandemic, the state once again mobilized to deploy its talent and manufacturing expertise to contribute to today’s “war” effort.